-2. Markwood Open Channel (Constructed 1981-1984)
+1. Markwood Open Channel (Constructed 1981-1984)

-- a.
-The channel appeared to be in satisfactory condition. - b.
+a.
+The channel appeared to be in satisfactory condition.

+- b.
 Vegetation growth was observed along the side slopes of the channel.
 Some areas appeared to have been cleared since the previous year's inspection. - c.
 Erosion was observed along the toe of the north (left) and south (right) banks.
 This is consistent with previous inspections and has been noted since 2006. - d.
-The retaining wall along the channel at 7010 36th Avenue is failing and falling into the channel, potentially impacting high flows and causing erosion.
-There was a 1-inch diameter black hose that appeared to be discharging to the channel. - e.
+The retaining wall along the channel at 7010 36th Avenue is failing and falling into the channel, potentially impacting high flows and causing erosion. - e.
 Other downstream retaining walls and fences along the channel were leaning toward the channel and, in some cases, appeared to be failing.
 This is consistent with previous inspections and has been noted since 2009. - f.
 The City of Crystal's corrugated metal pipe (CMP) storm sewer, discharging into the channel between 6833 and 6825 Markwood Drive, was in poor condition.
 The pipe bottom was corroded and there was erosion and undercutting around the pipe end.
 The pipe was exposed approximately 10 feet, measured on the downstream side. - g.
-Cinder blocks were observed in the creek.
+Cinder blocks and miscellaneous debris (bed frame, chair) were observed in the creek. - h.
+New bank erosion along right bank was observed downstream of the gabion section. - i.
+While recent vegetation clearing appeared to have occurred along the gabion baskets section, the clearing could only be done above the top of the baskets and vegetation is still is growing through the baskets.
+It was unclear if herbicide was used to prevent regrowth, but this vegetation may continue to pose a risk of damage to the gabion baskets.

+- Clear woody vegetation to maintain flow capacity, protect the gabion baskets from damage, and allow access through the open channel.
+Consider clearing vegetation every other year.
+Chemically treat stumps with Garlon 3A herbicide (or other specialty herbicide for use in wetland sites and waterways) to prevent regrowth. - Remove cinder blocks and debris from the creek.

+From: Barr Engineering Co.
+(Barr) (Josh Phillips, Gabby Campagnola, Jim Herbert)

+Item 4F: Bassett Creek 2024 Flood Control Project Inspection - BCWMC December 19, 2024 Meeting Agenda

+Subject:

-- Clear woody vegetation in the channel.
-Consider clearing vegetation every 3-5 years to maintain flow capacity and allow access through the open channel. - Remove cinder blocks in the creek. - Although not part of the flood control project, repair the failing retaining wall and/or stabilize the area at 7010 36th Avenue to prevent erosion and potential obstruction of channel flows. - Inspect the referenced hose at 7010 36th Avenue for potential illicit discharge directly to the channel. - Monitor remaining retaining walls and fences for potential failure and obstruction of flow through the channel. - Monitor erosion along the toe of the channel banks. - Although not part of the flood control project, the city may want to consider repairing or replacing the CMP storm sewer.
+- Although not part of the flood control project, the city may want to consider repairing or replacing the CMP storm sewer. - Although not part of the flood control project, repair the failing retaining wall and/or stabilize the area at 7010 36th Avenue to prevent erosion and potential obstruction of channel flows.

+- Monitor remaining retaining walls and fences for potential failure and obstruction of flow through the channel. - Monitor erosion along the toe of the channel banks.

-3. 36th Avenue and Hampshire Avenue Crossing - 8 feet x 6 feet Double Box Culverts (Constructed 1981-1984)
+2. 36th Avenue and Hampshire Avenue Crossing - 8 feet x 6 feet Double Box Culverts (Constructed 1981-1984)